Check out the Floor Care Blog of Bode Floors MadHive pixel

 #4: Textured & Matte Finishes

-Textured & Matte Finishes continues to gain popularity as homeowners seek flooring that feels as good as it looks.
+Textured & Matte Finishes continue to gain popularity as homeowners seek flooring that feels as good as it looks.
 Texture is trending because it adds depth and realism, creating a more authentic, natural appearance while also offering practical benefits—textured surfaces better hide scratches, scuffs, and everyday wear.
 Popular styles include wire-brushed hardwood, hand-scraped looks, and embossed-in-register luxury vinyl plank (LVP), all of which enhance visual interest without sacrificing performance.
 This trend strongly aligns with user intent by addressing durability needs and pet-friendly concerns, making it an ideal choice for busy, lived-in spaces.

 #5: Seamless Flooring for Open-Concept Homes